vinodhmvm/int-quest/nested-dict-objects/README.md

 ## Usage

-The below snips were captured while executing the above code
+The below snips were captured while executing/testing the code in the repo

 ![3](https://user-images.githubusercontent.com/39188223/146582994-5d25eb78-9a38-4481-baf3-868ce434ce59.png)